AdamSpera/mykelos/README.md

 - Ease of use through the StartMykelos.bat file
 - View specific interface and port information
 - Edit interface details, information, and configs
+- Send custom scripting commands and receive repsonse
 - Can use Mykelos completly offline and locally

 Utilizing the functionality of NetMiko and ConnectHandler over SSH, Mykelos provides a comprehencive platform for network switch managment.
-Users can view, edit, and change switch details, port settings, and interface information, all from 127.0.0.1:5000.
+Users can view, edit, and change switch details, port settings, interface information, and even send custom scripts, all from 127.0.0.1:5000.

 ## Usage